LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - the service is a remote service, so you have to account for latency and network failures
 - most services allow batch operations, so you can send multiple requests in a single call
 - you can usually send multiple requests in parallel
-- this operation is IO bound, and you don't need much CPU or memory locally
+- this operation is IO-bound, and you don't need much CPU or memory locally

 In case you use the local machine for computing the embeddings than the problem is different:
 - you need machines with powerful CPUs or GPUs to compute the embeddings